Myth busted: bra wearing not linked to breast cancer

-Created by Harvard Health Publications based on content published by 2 Minute Medicine® (view original article).
+Created by Harvard Health Publishing based on content published by 2 Minute Medicine® (view original article).

 According to a persistent Internet myth, women who wear bras are more likely to develop breast cancer.
 Not true.
 A new study published online in the journal Cancer, Epidemiology, Biomarkers, and Prevention found no link between bra use and breast cancer.

 Researchers from the Fred Hutchinson Cancer Research Center in Seattle interviewed more than 1,000 women with the most common forms of breast cancer — invasive ductal carcinoma and invasive lobular carcinoma.
 They also interviewed nearly 500 randomly selected women without breast cancer.
 The interviews covered breast cancer risk factors and bra-wearing habits.